ome/omero-documentation/omero/sysadmins/server-ldap.rst

 You can take existing non-LDAP users and 'upgrade' them to using LDAP with the OMERO command line tool, see :ref:`ldap_setdn`.
-You can also use :omerocmd:`ldap create` to add an ldap user to OMERO groups without requiring them to log in first, see :doc:`cli/usergroup` for details.
+You can also use :program:`omero ldap create` to add an ldap user to OMERO groups without requiring them to log in first, see :doc:`cli/usergroup` for details.

 LDAP properties